The overlooked gene that impacts energy, mood, detox, and long-term resilience.

 • Labs: Genova Methylation Panel or Organic Acids Test

-• Movement: Homocysteine, Active B12, Folate, B2/B6, Magnesium, heavy metals, Glutathione, C-Reactive Protein
+• Bloodwork: Homocysteine, Active B12, Folate, B2/B6, magnesium, methylmalonic acid, heavy metals, C-Reactive Protein

 Test, don’t guess — precision starts with data.